ElementoLab/scTCRseq/README.md

 ###Also the user can select their chosen TCR alpha and beta V and C reference databases (we recommend downloading from imgt.org) and enter their locations:

-location for FASTA BLAST reference sequences downloadable from imgt.org - NEEDS TO BE MANUALLY CHANGED
+location for FASTA BLAST reference sequences downloadable from imgt.org - (needs to be changed manually)

 humanTRAVblast="/path/to/TRAV.human.fa"